vindennt/flashcard-manager/README.md

 ## User Stories
 The user stories that I wish to fulfill are:
 - As a user, I want to be able to add a flashcard to a deck in a collection of decks
-- As a user, I want to be able to save my flashcard decks to an external file
+- As a user, I want to be able to edit a specific flashcard in a deck
 - As a user, I want to be able to be tested on the flashcards from a deck of my choice
 - As a user, I want to be able to see which flashcards I got incorrect or spent the most time on during testing

+- As a user, I want to be able to save my flashcard decks to a file
+- As a user, I want to be able to load flashcard decks from a file